felixleopoldo/benchpress/README.md

 ```

 #### Notes
-If you are using a virtual machine, this folder should be located on OSX/Windows and mounted int the virtual machine.
-In this way, all the files used by Benchpress are reachable from OSX/Windoes.
+If you are using a virtualiser such as VirtualBox, this folder should still be located on OSX/Windows and mounted in the virtual machine.
+In this way, all the files used by Benchpress are reachable from OSX/Windows.

 ## Usage